Flitternie/online_cascade_learning/configs/README.md

 ## LLM Configuration

-The configuration for Large Language Models (LLMs) can be defined in two ways and currently supports `openai` and `llama` as sources.
+The configuration for Large Language Models (LLMs) can be defined in two ways and currently supports wide range of LLMs providers including `openai`, `anthropic`, `mistral`, `gemini`, etc., thanks to the standardized interface provided by [LiteLLM](https://github.com/BerriAI/litellm).
+Check [here](https://docs.litellm.ai/docs/providers) for the full list of supported LLMs.

 ### By Pre-generated File